fasiha/steppe-map/README.md

 - its parameters (e.g., lon/lat of false origin, and two standard parallels), and
 - an initial numeric guess for these parameters

-and after running a function minimization (provided by Scipy), can plot the image with the original and best-fit GCPs, as well as a coastline, courtesy of Natural Earth.
+and after running a nonlinear least squares (provided by Scipy), can plot the image with the original and best-fit GCPs, as well as a coastline, courtesy of Natural Earth.

 Requirements
 ------------